novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-77.md

 "Talk about this and then leave?
 No way.
 If something interrupts in the middle, I can't sleep."

-"Shall we talk together then?"
+"Shall we work on it together then?"

 "Deal!"